citymap/pruning_nnets/README.md

-# Pruning Weights on a Large Neural Net
+# Pruning on a Large Neural Net

 This is a Keras/TensorFlow implementation of MNIST classification with pruning.
 This model (which is specifically for the ForAI challenge) contains 4 fully-connected ReLU layers and 1 fully-connected softmax layer.